MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 - `REPRAP_DISCOUNT_SMART_CONTROLLER` A 20 x 4 character-based LCD controller with click-wheel.
 - `REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER` A monochrome 128 x 64 pixel-based LCD controller with click-wheel.
 Able to display simple bitmap graphics and up to 5 lines of text.

 Most other LCD controllers are variants of these.
+Enable just one of the following options for your specific controller:

 ### Character LCDs